 Co-hosted with the NAFEMS World Congress 2021 and the 5th International SPDM Conference, registration covers access to all events.

-The NAFEMS Multiphysics Working Group has been set up to promote and support the use of Multiphysics simulations in industry.
+The NAFEMS Multiphysics Working Group has been set up to promote and support the use of Multiphysics simulation in industry.
 Please contact the chairman, Alfred Svobodnik, at firstname.lastname@example.org if you are interested joining the working group.